How mass pilgrimage at Malaysian mosque became COVID-19 hotspot

 The Muslim gathering held at the end of last month at a sprawling mosque complex on the outskirts of Malaysia's capital Kuala Lumpur has emerged as a source of hundreds of new coronavirus infections spanning Southeast Asia.

-A 34-year-old Malaysian man who attended the event died on Tuesday (Mar 17), Malaysia's Minister of Health Adham Baba said, the first death linked to the Feb 27 to Mar 1 event at the Sri Petaling mosque compound.
+A 34-year-old Malaysian man who attended the event died on Tuesday, Malaysia's Minister of Health Adham Baba said, the first death linked to the Feb 27-Mar 1 event at the Sri Petaling mosque compound.

 It was attended by 16,000 people, including 1,500 foreigners.